581985dl/Fintech-Assignment-MVP/README.md

+Note: This repo has little version history because private google firebase api keys in the code were present during development and testing.
+This repo contains only the final commit which excludes sensitive information.

 # REChain: Fractional Real-Estate Ownership MVP

 REChain is a FinTech platform designed to democratize real estate investment through tokenization.
 This Minimum Viable Product (MVP) serves as a proof-of-concept, demonstrating the core user experience and functionality of the REChain platform as outlined in the initial business plan.
 It provides a tangible, investor-oriented demo that simulates the process of discovering, purchasing, managing, and governing fractional ownership of real estate assets.